pablocastilla/angiogenesis-analyzer/README.md

 # Angiogenesis analyzer
 This project is done for the Biomedicine, Biotechnology and Public Healthcare of the University of Cádiz.
-They idea is to make easier to process the microscopic images of their experiments related to angiogenesis.
+They idea is to automatize the processing of the microscopic images of their experiments related to angiogenesis.

+Do you want to automate some image analyses?
+Contact me through [LinkedIn](https://www.linkedin.com/in/pablocastilla) and let's talk.

 ## Use the program
 1. Go to [releases](https://github.com/pablocastilla/angiogenesis-analyzer/releases/) and grab the latest one.